Prize Configuration

 There are two scenarios.

-- If the number of participations does not reach the Cycle Count value of 100 by the end of the day in which the cycle began, the count will spill over to the next day advancing the participation count until it reaches the 100th participation the next day, and possibly awarding prizes in that portion of the cycle.
+2. If the number of participations does not reach the Cycle Count value of 100 by the end of the day in which the cycle began, the count will spill over to the next day advancing the participation count until it reaches the 100th participation the next day, and possibly awarding prizes in that portion of the cycle.
 Immediately after completing the cycle that started on the previous day, the platform will initiate a new cycle as soon as it receives the next campaign participation.

-Defining the prizes for a Cycles logic is different from what we have seen in the other prize logics. but you still have the option to define 1, 2, 3, or as many prizes as needed to accomplish the campaign’s goal.
+Defining the prizes for a Cycles logic is different from what we have seen in the other prize logics.
+But you still have the option to define 1, 2, 3, or as many prizes as needed to accomplish the campaign’s goal.
 As before, you start by selecting Add New Prize.
 The popup form will have some familiar elements and an additional element that controls how many are going to be given away within a cycle, called the Drops/Cycle (Drops per Cycle).

 The default value is set to 100.
 An example of how it works would be, say that you have 3 free dinners and 6 desserts to give away as prizes.
-You would enter under Quantity, in the free dinner form 3, and in the free dessert form 5.
+You would enter under Quantity, in the free dinner form 3, and the free dessert form 5.
 The sum of the two, 8, would be the total number of prizes that would be awarded through the campaign.
 If you set in the free dinner form the Drops/Cycle to 1, and in the free dessert form the Drop/Cycles to 2, in each cycle the platform will award 1 free dinner and 2 free desserts in the campaign.
 This would take place for 3 consecutive cycles.
 So if the Cycle Count was set to 100, it would require somewhere between 200 and 300 participations to deliver all the prizes.
 A recreation of what the first two cycles could look like is shown in the figure below.

 Let us show you how all the elements interact together in a hypothetical campaign and several approaches that could be used to create it.

-In this campaign, you would give away 9 prizes 3 smartphones, and 6 memory sticks in a three-day trade show.
+In this campaign, you would give away 9 prizes, 3 smartphones and 6 memory sticks in a three-day trade show.

 First approach